Community Heritage Grants | National Library of Australia (NLA)

 Community Heritage Grants

-Organisations who have completed a previous CHG stage in the past five years (since 2020).
+Groups who have completed a previous CHG stage in the past five years (since 2021).

 Who can apply for a Community Heritage Grant?

-CHG is open to non-profit, incorporated organisations.
+CHG is open to non-profit, incorporated organisations, government agencies and university groups.
 The program has a strong focus on supporting local groups with limited funding who would benefit from access to professional cultural heritage expertise.
 Applications from Indigenous and multicultural organisations are encouraged.

 Organisations progress through a three-stage journey, over multiple rounds, to learn about their collection, how to care for it, and plan for its future.
 Projects also aim to build the knowledge and skills of paid and volunteer staff to increase their capacity to share valuable heritage collections with all Australians.